Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Purdue Performance Insights

-- The Boilermakers are outscoring opponents by 16.5 points per game with a +165 scoring differential overall.
-They put up 85.6 points per game (20th in college basketball) and give up 69.1 per outing (131st in college basketball).
+- The Boilermakers' +165 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 85.6 points per game (21st in college basketball) while giving up 69.1 per contest (132nd in college basketball).

-- Purdue records 42 rebounds per game (24th in college basketball) while conceding 30.8 per outing to its opponents.
-It outrebounds opponents by 11.2 boards per game.
+- Purdue is 26th in college basketball at 42 rebounds per game.
+That's 11.2 more than the 30.8 its opponents average.

-- Purdue connects on 8.3 three-pointers per game (109th in college basketball), while its opponents have made 8.2 on average.
+- Purdue makes 8.3 three-pointers per game (109th in college basketball) at a 40.1% rate (13th in college basketball), compared to the 8.2 its opponents make while shooting 29.3% from beyond the arc.

 Arizona Performance Insights

-- Arizona has won the turnover battle on average this season, committing 12.6 per game (242nd in college basketball) while forcing 14.6 (49th in college basketball).
+- Arizona has won the turnover battle by two per game, committing 12.6 (243rd in college basketball) while forcing 14.6 (49th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.